 The Tesla Dashcam and the sentry mode requires a USB device to store the videos.
 Only USB devices with the file system FAT32 (Windows) or ext4 (Linux) format can be used in a Tesla.
 Most devices up to 32 GB size have already been formatted with FAT32 by the manufacturer.
 However, larger flash drives are often sold with NTFS format.
 Such devices must be reformatted on the PC/Mac to use them in the vehicle.
 Formatting deletes all data on the device.

 Since some time Tesla also offers the possibility to format a USB device directly in the car.
-Simply plug the stick/SSD/MicroSD, etc. into one of the front USB ports.
+Simply plug the pen drive/SSD/MicroSD, etc. into one of the front USB ports.
 Then select in the car settings under “Security” > “Format USB device”.
 ATTENTION: All data on the USB device will be deleted by formatting!
 The device will then be formatted as exFAT file system and the folder TeslaCam will be created automatically.
+Some larger Devices can’t be formatted in the car.
+You need to format them on a PC or Mac.
+Just follow these guidelines:

 Format the USB device for the Tesla (Windows PC)